-The MAR degree requires the completion of 60 semester hours, requiring two years of vigorous study when enrolling as a full-time student.
-The total number of hours required for the degree may be adjusted for a student who brings extensive undergraduate studies in religion or has done graduate-level theological study.
-In the case of undergraduate studies, only courses at the junior and senior level (usually numbered between 300 and 499) are applicable toward reduction of MAR requirements at the ratio of four undergraduate credits translating to three hours of graduate credit.
-Fifteen semester hours is the maximum reduction permitted.
-In the case of a student who has already completed another post-baccalaureate degree in theology, the required hours may be reduced to as few as 30 semester hours if there is sufficient overlap in course content.
-Such adjustments in any student's degree requirements are formalized only after the student has been admitted to degree candidacy by the EMS faculty.
+The MAR degree requires the completion of 60 semester Electives totaling 6 semester hours which may be hours, requiring two years of vigorous study when rolled into the concentration if there is a rationale enrolling as a full-time student.
+The total number of showing that these courses directly enhance the hours required for the degree may be adjusted for a concentration, and if so compiling a concentration student who brings extensive undergraduate studies in of 32 semester hours in specialized study. religion or has done graduate-level theological study.
+In the case of undergraduate studies, only courses at Students may craft MAR concentrations within the the junior and senior level (usually numbered between classical disciplines of the seminary curriculum or 300 and 499) are applicable toward reduction of MAR pursue interdisciplinary approaches.
+Interdisciplinary requirements at the ratio of four undergraduate credits programs of study may draw from the various programs translating to three hours of graduate credit.
+Fifteen of the seminary as well as the university's other graduate semester hours is the maximum reduction permitted.
+In programs. the case of a student who has already completed another post-baccalaureate degree in theology, the required hours Students must follow a careful process of academic may be reduced to as few as 30 semester hours if there advising and program approval in this program.
+The is sufficient overlap in course content.
+Such adjustments director for the MAR program serves as Academic in any student's degree requirements are formalized only after the student has been admitted to degree candidacy by the EMS faculty.